Ai Takahashi: Post Morning Musume (2011–present)

 2014On March 17, Takahashi appeared in another commercial for the insect repellent Mushuda, titled "Live."
 In September, her film Kara-age☆USA was released in theaters.
 On September 13, Takahashi released her second style book I have AI.

 2015Takahashi attended "Hello Pro Kenshuusei Happyoukai 2015 ~Haru no Koukai Jitsuryoku Shindan Test~" as a judge.
 In April, it was announced that she had joined a girl group with fellow Morning Musume graduates Yaguchi Mari and Tsuji Nozomi called "Datsumo Musume", under the management of Datsumo Labo, for the promotion of their hair removal services.
 On July 17, the women's lingerie and clothing retailer PEACH JOHN announced they would be collaborating with Takahashi for the collection "LOVE & PEACH".
 On September 11, it was announced that Takahashi would be collaborating with fashion brand Haco for the LOVE&PEACE Project 2015, a project that began in the wake of the 9/11 attacks to raise funds to support "a happy future for children around the world" by selling clothing from the project collection.
 On October 2, Takahashi modeled for a new boot collection by ASBee.

 2016In spring 2016, Takahashi starred in Hoshi Boshi no Yakusoku, Japan's first live-action film made for a Fulldome Cinema, which was screened in her hometown's Fukui City Museum of Natural History Dome Theater.

 Personal life

-On December 20, 2013, Takahashi was announced to have become engaged to her boyfriend, Koji Abe, and they married on February 14, 2014.
-On June 2, 2014, they held a wedding ceremony in Hawaii, attended by 30 friends and family.
-Takahashi and Abe held their wedding party on January 22, 2015, with Morning Musume members including Kei Yasuda, Rika Ishikawa, Hitomi Yoshizawa, Makoto Ogawa, Asami Konno, Miki Fujimoto, Mizuki Fukumura, Erina Ikuta, Riho Sayashi, and many others in attendance.
+On December 20, 2013, it was announced that Takahashi and Koji Abe, her boyfriend, had engaged.
+They married on February 14, 2014.
+On June 2, 2014, they held a wedding ceremony in Hawaii attended by 30 friends and family.
+Takahashi and Abe held a reception on January 22, 2015, with Morning Musume members Kei Yasuda, Rika Ishikawa, Hitomi Yoshizawa, Makoto Ogawa, Asami Konno, Miki Fujimoto, Mizuki Fukumura, Erina Ikuta, and Riho Sayashi, along with many others, in attendance.

+Takahashi's cousin, Riku Maeda, is a Japanese rapper and dancer who is a member of the South Korean boy group NCT and it's Japanese sub-unit NCT Wish.